Why Kidney Stones Are Hitting Kids Harder and Younger

 “Numerous studies consistently report a stunning increase in urinary stone disease among children and adolescents,” Dr. Guido Filler, a pediatric nephrologist and author of “asSALTed,” told The Epoch Times.
 “Kidney stones are appearing at younger ages and are increasingly affecting females.”

 The trend is taking an enormous financial toll.
-A study in The Journal of Urology found the median price tag for a single inpatient visit for a pediatric kidney stone visit is approximately $14,000, with national costs reaching hundreds of millions annually.
-Indirect costs, like missed school and lost work hours, add to the burden, which is expected to grow as cases rise.
+A study published in 2014 in The Journal of Urology found that the median price tag for a single inpatient visit for a pediatric kidney stone is approximately $14,000, with national costs reaching hundreds of millions annually.
+Indirect costs, such as missed school and lost work hours, add to the burden, which is expected to grow as cases rise.

 Calcium to Blame

-• Larger Stones: May require ureteroscopy (a scope to remove or break up stones) or shock-wave lithotripsy (sound waves to fragment stones).
+Large stones may require ureteroscopy (a scope to remove or break up stones) or shock-wave lithotripsy (sound waves to fragment stones.

 ‘Perfect Storm’ for Stones

-Pediatric kidney stones are rising in developed countries, leading experts to label them a “lifestyle disease“ linked to diet, environment, and sedentary habits.
-Kidney stones are becoming more common in kids and teens, and the reasons are complicated.
+Pediatric kidney stone cases are rising in developed countries, causing experts to label them a “lifestyle disease“ linked to diet, environment, and sedentary habits.

-“The rising incidence of kidney stones in children and adolescents is driven by multiple interconnected factors,” said Filler.
+“The rising incidence of kidney stones in children and adolescents is driven by multiple interconnected factors,” Filler said.

 Rising global temperatures amplify this risk by increasing sweating and dehydration, which lead to more concentrated urine—a known factor in stone development.
 Low daily water intake only worsens these effects.

-Emerging environmental concerns like microplastics, tiny particles derived from plastics, add another layer of complexity.
+Emerging environmental concerns such as microplastics, tiny particles derived from plastics, add another layer of complexity.
 Phthalates, chemicals commonly used to make plastics more flexible, can leach into food and water from packaging.
 When excreted in urine, these substances might act as “seeds” for kidney stone formation.
-Researchers suspect children, particularly girls, may be more vulnerable, though further studies are needed to confirm the extent of their impact.
+Researchers suspect that children, particularly girls, may be more vulnerable, although further studies are needed to confirm the extent of the substances’ effects.

-Unlike in adults, where obesity is a factor, adolescent stones seem unrelated to weight, said Filler.
+Unlike for adults, adolescent stones seem unrelated to weight, Filler said.
 Instead, metabolic, hormonal, and genetic factors are believed to play larger roles.

-The NIH-funded Urinary Stone Disease Hub (USDHub) is working to uncover kidney stone causes risk factors, and ways to prevent them.
+The Urinary Stone Disease Hub (USDHub), which is funded by the National Institutes of Health, is working to uncover kidney stone risk factors and ways to prevent them.
 The five-year, $7.37 million initiative will analyze data from more than 230,000 patients across nine U.S. health systems.

 Still, much remains unknown, and understanding these complex factors will take time and further investigation.